 When Ricky and I dine out, we tend to stick to the basics and order rice with vegetables or casado vegetariano (vegetarian casado).
 If all else fails or we are in the mood for something different, we order a vegetarian pizza (ask for a pizza to be prepared without meat if a vegetarian pizza option is not included on the menu).
 Unfortunately, given that vegan products have not yet made their way to all supermarket shelves in Costa Rica, vegan cheese is hard to come by.
 For this reason, the majority of restaurants that offer vegetarian pizza options do not have vegan cheese on-hand and therefore cannot offer a vegan pizza option (unless you opt to skip the cheese altogether).

 Similarly, given that vegetarian/vegan eating is not nearly as popular in Costa Rica as it is elsewhere in the world, the handy meat and dairy substitutes that vegetarians/vegans in other countries rely on are not readily available in Costa Rica (at least they have not yet made their way into most restaurants’ kitchens).
 This means that dining options are generally limited to the foods and beverages that naturally do not contain animal products since substitute products are rarely used.
-Faux-meat products are as hard to come by in Costa Rica as a needle in a haystack, so instead of assuming that there will be access to these alternatives while on vacation, travellers should expect primarily grain and plant-based meal offerings instead.
+Faux-meat products are as hard to come by in Costa Rica as a needle in a haystack, so instead of assuming there will be access to these alternatives while on vacation, travellers should expect primarily grain and plant-based meal offerings instead.
 Fortunately, over the past few years products friendly to vegetarian/vegan diets such as quinoa, powdered soy milk, and liquid rice milk have begun popping up in stores here and there, so if you settle on a hotel with an in-room kitchenette and are looking to prepare the majority of your own meals abroad, there are a handful of options to provide you with at least some vegetarian/vegan product variety.

 -Fresh fruit is always a good choice.
-Local and delicious, as well as 100% vegetarian and vegan (try some watermelon – great for iron!).
+It is local and delicious, as well as 100% vegetarian and vegan (try some watermelon – great for iron!).
 Fresh fruit also makes for some great juice smoothies.
 Vegans, try a mixing of your favourite fruit with water (we recommend the strawberry water!).
 Vegetarians, try the same or else mix the fruit with milk for a creamier taste (we recommend the pineapple milk!).

--Nuts are always a great way to pack on the protein (and zinc or omega-3′s, depending on the nuts you choose!) when you need an energy boost.
+-Nuts are a great way to pack on the protein (and zinc or omega-3’s, depending on the nuts you choose!) when you need an energy boost.
 Unfortunately, nuts (including peanut butter) are incredibly expensive in Costa Rica, however they are readily available at local supermarkets.

 -Enjoy raw vegetables?
 Pick-up carrots, broccoli (great for calcium!), cauliflower, or other vegetables at a local supermarket to cut/break into small pieces for snacking on at the hotel or during city-to-city transportation services.
+Hummus (an option for vegetarians and vegans, unless you find a product comprised of more than its usual chickpeas/garbanzo beans, tahini, olive oil, lemon, and salt ingredients) makes a great vegetable dip!

 -Think whole grain?
 Sadly, think again.
 We recommend that travellers purchase whole grain products whenever they can find them in Costa Rica.
 Only in the past year or so have we been able to purchase whole wheat bread of a healthier sort than regular white bread at the supermarket.
 Remember ten years ago when most carb-loaded products were not available in multigrain, whole wheat, whole grain, or spinach varieties?
 Well, that’s still the case throughout most of Costa Rica (health stores excluded).
 Most crackers, cereals, and pastas (although widely available and great vegetarian/vegan options) are offered in their ‘enriched white’ state, making it more difficult for vegetarians and vegans to incorporate healthier grains into their vacation diet.